admmasters/nopa-connect-web/README.md

 # Zopa's React JS technical test.

 ## Description
-This is a biolerplate for Zopa's React JS technical test.
+This is a boilerplate for Zopa's React JS technical test.

 Please refer to the wiki pages for the details: